perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST AY2021-2022 Semester 1.md

 - A new share folder, SF5, has been created in `west.smw.org`
 - To optimize the configuration with the minimum number of security groups and permissions assignment

-Your answers has to be based on the "Account, Global, Domain Local, Permission" (AGDLP)
+Your answers has to be based on the "Account, Global, Domain Local, Permission" (AGDLP) approach to meet the above conditions with the minimum number of security groups and permissions assignment